Romeo and Juliet: Screen

 Baz Luhrmann's 1996 Romeo + Juliet and its accompanying soundtrack successfully targeted the "MTV Generation": a young audience of similar age to the story's characters.
 Far darker than Zeffirelli's version, the film is set in the "crass, violent and superficial society" of Verona Beach and Sycamore Grove.
 Leonardo DiCaprio was Romeo and Claire Danes was Juliet.

 The play has been widely adapted for TV and film.
 In 1960, Peter Ustinov's cold-war stage parody, Romanoff and Juliet was filmed.
 The 1961 film West Side Story—set among New York gangs—featured the Jets as white youths, equivalent to Shakespeare's Montagues, while the Sharks, equivalent to the Capulets, are Puerto Rican.
 In 2006, Disney's High School Musical made use of Romeo and Juliets plot, placing the two young lovers in different high-school cliques instead of feuding families.
 Film-makers have frequently featured characters performing scenes from Romeo and Juliet.
 (Note: McKernan and Terris list 39 instances of uses of Romeo and Juliet, not including films of the play itself.)
 The conceit of dramatising Shakespeare writing Romeo and Juliet has been used several times, including John Madden's 1998 Shakespeare in Love, in which Shakespeare writes the play against the backdrop of his own doomed love affair.
 An anime series produced by Gonzo and SKY Perfect Well Think, called Romeo x Juliet, was made in 2007 and the 2013 version is the latest English-language film based on the play.
 In 2013, Sanjay Leela Bhansali directed the Bollywood film Goliyon Ki Raasleela Ram-Leela, a contemporary version of the play which starred Ranveer Singh and Deepika Padukone in leading roles.
 The film was a commercial and critical success.
 In February 2014, BroadwayHD released a filmed version of the 2013 Broadway Revival of Romeo and Juliet.
 The production starred Orlando Bloom and Condola Rashad.

+The 2026 Central Park production by The Public Theater was filmed and is set for release as part of the PBS Great Performances series.